metaflow-ai/blog/sparse-coding/Readme.md

                 print('batch: %d, loss: %f, accuracy: %f' % (i + 1, current_loss, acc))
 ```

-*Since we are talking about images, I've done another experiment using a convolutional neural network and 200 feature maps (Remember that the weight are shared between feature map in convolutionnal neural net, we are just looking for a local feature everywhere in the image)*
+*Since we are talking about images, I've done another experiment using a convolutional neural network and 200 feature maps (Remember that the weight are shared between feature map in convolutional neural net, we are just looking for a local feature everywhere in the image)*

 Et voila!
-Let's launch our little experiment (Do it yourself to see graphs with tensorboard)
+Let's launch our little experiment (Do it yourself to see graphs with TensorBoard)
 Here is the summary for (20000 iterations):

 Fully connected neural net (N = 784 neurons):